Death in Memphis: Martin Luther King

 Synopsis

-The search immediately centred on James Earl Ray, an escaped prisoner convicted for armed robbery in a supermarket.
-His rifle and some personal effects had been found in a bag outside a building just opposite the hotel.
-But there are many who insist that Ray was just the fall-guy – and believe that the FBI set him up.
-Despite of disturbing evidence, the case has never been opened for re-investigation.
+The search immediately centered on James Earl Ray, an escaped prisoner convicted of armed robbery in a supermarket.
+His rifle and some personal belongings were found in a bag outside a building directly across from the hotel.
+However, many insist that Ray was merely a fall guy — and believe the FBI set him up.
+Despite disturbing evidence, the case has never been reopened for investigation.

 Main Video